NetBrainAPI/NetBrain_Automation_Customization/connectivity/create fiber connection map/README.md

 # Create Fiber Connection Map
-This is a customized solution for the layer 1 connection by using NetBrain Dynamic Map and Topology Manager.
+This is a solution for the customization connection by using NetBrain Dynamic Map and Topology Manager.

 *Version: NetBrain v8.x*

 ## Use Case

 Topology is critical for network, but it is really hard to have a central place to update the topology or map.
-L3 and L2 topology can be detected by using IP address and Neighbor Discover Protocol, but hard to acknowledge the L1 connections like fiber or related devices.
+L3 and L2 topology can be detected by using IP address and Neighbor Discover Protocol, but hard to acknowledge the connections like fiber, transparent firewall, etc.

 ## Solution